dickhardt/openid-key-binding/openid-key-binding-1_0.md

 ## Token Response

-If the token request was successful, the OP MUST return an ID Token containing the `cnf` claim as defined in [7800] set to the `
+If the token request was successful, the OP MUST return an ID Token containing the `cnf` claim as defined in [7800] set to the jwk of the user's public key and with  `typ` set to `dpop+jwt` in the ID Token's protected header.

-> specify token `typ`?

 Non-normative example of the ID Token payload: